Kianoush-Dortaj/Kianoush-Dortaj/README.md

 - [Exchange PLatform](https://github.com/Kianoush-Dortaj/exchange): Exchange Website with For Convert Crypto to Crypto , Crypto to Fiat and Fiat to crypto also Withdraw Crypto and send crypto tokens to other networks .

+- [Music Chain Library](https://www.npmjs.com/package/hear-verse): Developed a Music Chain Library that provides an easy-to-use interface for interacting with the Music Chain platform.
+This library allows developers to easily connect to the Music Chain, create and manage accounts, transfer native tokens, create DEX, and more.

 - [Music Chain](https://github.com/HearVerse/music-chain): A decentralized blockchain platform built using Rust and Substrate.
 It's designed to be fast, secure, and scalable, with features like smart contracts, a native cryptocurrency, and a consensus algorithm based on proof of stake.
-Developed a [Music Chain Library](ttps://www.npmjs.com/package/hear-verse) that provides an easy-to-use interface for interacting with the Music Chain platform.
-This library allows developers to easily connect to the Music Chain, create and manage accounts, transfer native tokens, create DEX, and more.

 - [NFT Market Palce ](https://github.com/Kianoush-Dortaj/substrate_nft): A NFT Market Place platform built using Rust and Substrate.
 It's designed to be fast, secure, and scalable, with features like smart contracts, a native cryptocurrency, and a consensus algorithm based on proof of Authority ( POA ).